otzarri/training-m220j-mongodb-for-java-developers/README.rst

 - How to express CRUD operations in Java code
 - Using the Aggregation Framework to express analytical queries
 - Building an application backend in Java that interacts with MongoDB

+## What You'll Learn

+This course will teach you how to use MongoDB as the database for a Java application.

+You'll play the role of a back-end developer for a Java application, and your job is to implement the application's communication with MongoDB.
+This includes:

+- Reading and writing data
+- Using the Aggregation Framework
+- Managing the configuration of the database client through the Java driver
+- Creating a robust application by handling exceptions and timeouts

+**Prerequisites:**
+We highly recommend taking M001 prior to taking this course.
+A basic understanding of **MongoDB's document model** as well as familiarity with **Java development environments** will help you get the most out of this course.

+## What You'll Build

+You'll build the back-end for a movie-browsing application called MFlix.

+Using the MongoDB Java Driver, you will implement MFlix's basic functionality.
+This includes basic and complex movie searches, registering new users, and posting comments on the site.

+You will also add more features to the MFlix application.
+This includes writing analytical reports, increasing the durability of MFlix's connection with MongoDB, and implementing security best practices.

 Get Started